ahjam-taoufik/devops_docker1/Readme.md

     - -i : interactive (read and write)
     - -t : terminal
 ### enter in container
-  - docker exec -it faf6e239edc6 bash
+  - docker exec -it name_of_container bash